swig/swig/Doc/Manual/src/Fortran.md

 Since Fortran has no implicit constructors, passing a string argument would typically require declaring and instantiating a class for that parameter.
-To mitigate this annoyance, special typemaps are provided that transparently convert between Fortran types and C++ types while
+To mitigate this annoyance, special typemaps are provided that transparently convert between Fortran types and C++ types.

 Generally, these typemaps are defined as applying to arguments called `NATIVE`;
 they can be applied to *all* arguments regardless of name with the `%apply`